The Next Generation

 About external expert Gary Foss

 Gary C. Foss is a retired Technical Fellow and Test Engineer for The Boeing Company, with over 35 years of aeronautical engineering experience.
-Gary has a 12+ year tenure as a judge for the Regeneron International Science & Engineering Fair, is the Vice President of the Washington State Science & Engineering Fair, and Secretary of the Central Sound Regional Science & Engineering Fair.
+Gary has a 12+ year tenure as a judge for the Regeneron International Science & Engineering Fair, is the Vice President of the Washington State Science & Engineering Fair, and Board President of the Central Sound Regional Science & Engineering Fair.
 He is also an organizer of the Department of Defense sponsored Washington and Oregon Junior Science & Humanities Symposium.
 He currently serves as an external expert on the WSAS Education Committee, a position he has held since 2011.

 Sponsorship